mscwilson/calculator/README.md

 - Entry by button press or keyboard
 - Delete and move cursor buttons for editing input

-Because it's Tkinter it looks really ugly on Mac.
-Still works though!
+Because it's Tkinter it looks better on Windows than Mac.